How can your WMS streamline loading bay activities?

 • How long does it take your team to load an FTL order?

-• For your business, how do you optimize the mix of these and other shipments at your loading bay?
+• How do you currently optimize the mix of FTL, LTL, and other shipments across your available bays?

 Use this requirements template to find and prioritize docking and loading requirements for your next HRMS

-Some WMS tools also help you understand the status of your loading bay in real-time, so you can see when things are going correctly or if there is an issue.
+Some WMS tools also help you monitor your loading bay status in real time, so you can see when things are going right or when there is a problem.
+Most systems display trailer and railcar status through colour-coded dashboards: arriving, actively loading, completed, and delayed.

 The better your team can communicate, and the more automatic alerts are, the smoother things will go with a streamlined approach to your loading bay.